JLaydeJ/Project_1/README.md

 3)	What was one of the most common powerball/powerplay numbers overall?

-4) 	what are the top five greatest dollar months?
+4) 	What are the top five greatest dollar months jackpot?

 5)	Which day of the week had the highest jackpot?